 So the invitation is always who do I want to be and how do I want my world to look like?

 We are in a dance with language because we are in a dance with Life.
-The choice is to stay asleep during the glide across the dancefloor or wake up and listen as we flow with the rhythm of Life.
+Awareness gives us the opportunity to listen as we co-create and flow with the rhythm of Life.

 Inspiration to live a Brave Vulnerable Audacious life

 Curious about coaching?
 Contact me today to arrange a complimentary NO OBLIGATION 30-minute Discovery Session.